vic-ma/howtodismantle.github.io/_posts/2026-01-14-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Fun-with-Functions.md

 In our case, `AddMyNumbers` has a return value, so we use the *Run function with return value* Building Block.
 Then, we select our data source and custom function, and we enter the arguments for the function:
 ![Peakboard Building Block calling the custom function](/assets/2026-01-14/peakboard-custom-function-building-block.png)

-## Create a function with a complex parameter
+## Create a function with a collection parameter

-Now, let's create a function with a more complex parameter type.
-We'll create a function called `PrintMyTableToLog`, which accepts a table argument and prints that table to log.
+Now, let's create a function with a collection parameter.
+We'll create a function called `PrintMyTableToLog`, which accepts a table and prints that table to log.

 ### Declare the function